davelaird/davelaird.ca/content/page/fuel/index.md

 A 2:1 mix of maltodextrin & fructose, plus lots of electrolytes, and a bit of lemon-lime flavour.
 Here's how a single 2160 g batch breaks down:

 - 1360g [maltodextrin](https://torontobrewing.ca/products/maltodextrin-20de-50-lb) — a simple starch with very low osmolality.
-The primary carbohydrate in most high quality endurance fuels.
+The primary carbohydrate in most high quality endurance fuels/gels/blocks/etc.
 - 680g [fructose](https://www.walmart.ca/en/ip/NOW-Foods-NOW-Real-Food-Fructose-Fruit-Sugar-3-lbs/54T09F86R2MC) — to utilize the separate fructose energy pathway in your gut
 - 40g sodium chloride — regular table salt
 - 40g [sodium citrate](https://www.amazon.ca/gp/product/B09DTPGBY4/) — to increase the sodium to chloride ratio so you aren't shoving so much chlorine into your system